jtheisen/SelEx/readme.md

 SelEx - expand selections along Roslyn nodes
 ============

+SelEx is a Visual Studio extension.

-With SelEx you can get the smallest expression selected around where the cursor is.
+It lets you get the smallest expression selected around where the cursor is.

 From there you can expand the selection to larger expressions, statements, and other C# syntax nodes.